 The 41-year-old Clemens initially retired after that 2003 season, but when friend and former Yankees teammate Andy Pettitte signed with the Astros, he was lured back.
 Pitching in the NL for the first time, Clemens recovered some of his dominant form, winning his seventh and final Cy Young award in '04 by going 18–4 with a 2.98 ERA and 218 strikeouts, his highest total since 1998.
 He won yet another ERA crown with a 1.87 mark in 2005.
 After helping Houston come within one win of a World Series berth in '04 (his six-inning, four-run performance in Game 7 of that year's NLCS wasn't a career highlight), the team won the pennant the following year.
 Alas, he had just one good postseason start out of three, plus a strong three-inning relief appearance that garnered a win in the Astros' 18-inning Division Series clincher against the Braves.
 He left the World Series opener against the White Sox after just two innings due to a hamstring strain, and Chicago eventually completed the four-game sweep.

-Clemens's credentials are stronger than any of those eight, and the bet here is that eventually, his case will be about those numbers rather than the controversy surrounding them.
-But between the crowded ballot and the lingering desire of some voters to punish him where the law and MLB couldn't, this Rocket is bound to wait on the launchpad for the foreseeable future.
+If Clemens does get to 50%, that will be significant: The only candidates who have reached that level and failed to gain entry either via the BBWAA or a small-committee vote are Gil Hodges, Jack Morris and current candidates Jeff Bagwell, Curt Schilling and Lee Smith, none of whom has had their last turn in front of voters.
+Clemens's credentials are stronger than any of those five, and the bet here is that eventually, his case will be about those numbers rather than the controversy surrounding them.
+Still, this Rocket is bound to wait on the launchpad for the foreseeable future.